Mehar’s Indian Samosas

 I was born in East Pakistan (now Bangladesh) and have very fond memories of my childhood.
 The new state of Pakistan with its far flung Western and Eastern wings came into being after India gained independence from the British Raj in 1947.
 My parents migrated from India to East Pakistan in 1953 and settled in Dakha (Dacca).
 East Pakistan separated from Pakistan to become an independent country, Bangladesh, in 1971.

-Professionally my dad Ali Hussain Siddiqui was an entomologist, a scientist specialising in the study of insects.
+Professionally my dad, Ali Hussain Siddiqui, was an entomologist, a scientist specialising in the study of insects.
 He worked in the Department of Plant Protection.
 At home, he also had a great passion for cooking.
-I remember when he returned from the USA after completing his Masters in 1962, he brought an electric oven.
+I remember when he returned from the USA after completing his Masters in 1962 and he brought an electric oven.
 He used to cook hunter beef, lamb roast and many other foods using the oven and he used to involve me in his cooking.
 He taught me how to make dough to make roti when I was hardly 10.

 Mentioning Eid takes me back to the month of Ramadan in my childhood, when I started my fasting around the age of 7.
 As a little girl, I was fascinated by my parents fasting the whole day and as soon as we heard the Azan (call for Maghrib prayer) we broke our fast (Iftar) with dates and shikan Jabeen (homemade lemonade without soda), samosa, phoolki, ghoogni and kachaloo.

-We regularly had Samosa almost daily at Iftars while various varieties of Phoolki/Pakora (similar to falafel) cooked with different vegetables like dahi ki phoolki, baigan talla, piazoo, aaloo talla, Mirch talla on most days.
+We regularly had samosa almost daily at Iftars with various varieties of Phoolki/Pakora (similar to falafel) cooked with different vegetables like dahi ki phoolki, baigan talla, piazoo, aaloo talla and Mirch talla on most days.

 After Iftar my dad went to pray his Maghrib prayer in the mosque while I prayed at home.
-The Mahgrib prayer is the prayer after sunset and it was the norm in every household that after the Iftar, the men and boys went to pray in the mosque, the women and girls prayed at home.
+The Mahgrib prayer is the prayer after sunset and it was the norm in every household that after the Iftar, the men and boys went to pray in the mosque while the women and girls prayed at home.
 The dinner was served after my dad came back from the mosque.
-We didn’t have a car so he used to walk and it took him more than 40 minutes both ways back and forth.
+We didn’t have a car so he used to walk and it took him more than 40 minutes both ways.

 Fasting only becomes mandatory after puberty around the age of 12 or 13 but most children want to start fasting at a much earlier age to emulate their parents.
 The first few years of fasting were difficult but slowly it became easier to fast the whole day.